Digestive Issues in Dogs: Causes, Prevention, and Treatment

 Treating Dog Stomach Issues at Home

-If you have an adult dog who is otherwise healthy, acting like their normal selves, keeping down food and water, and only having mild digestive symptoms, it’s usually okay to try a few simple home treatments for a couple of days.
+If you have an adult dog who is otherwise healthy, acting like their normal selves, keeping down food and water, and only having mild digestive symptoms, it’s usually okay to try a few simple home treatments for a day or two.
 Just be sure to schedule a veterinary visit if your pup gets worse, or if their symptoms don’t improve.

 Here are a few things you can try: